 There are some basic recipes that you can’t do without, and shortcrust pastry is one of them.
 It is also fun to make and easy.
 Try it.
 You will need this for all kind of recipes so take note.
 The source of inspiration is this book again: “Good Housekeeping Cookbook ” 1992.
+The pastry can be used for quiche lorraine, wholemeal vegetable pie, lemon meringue pie and many others.

 - 175 g (6 oz) plain white or wholemeal flour